 Reliable Expert Information on British-German Family Law from International Divorce Lawyers

-The links and downloads listed below provide more detailed information on certain aspects of German family law.
-Even if some of the reports are a little old, the basic principles are being very well explained in these documents which is the reason why we still list them:
+The additional links and downloads listed below provide further information on certain aspects of German family law.
+Even if some of the reports are a little older, the basic principles are being very well explained in these documents which is the reason why we still list them:

 - EU Commission – European Judicial Network – Divorce Germany

 - Grounds for Divorce in Germany and Maintenance between former Spouses (Download: Germany-Divorce)